-The Health Promotion office is on the main floor of Hall Health and is directly to your right as you enter: Room #187.
+The Health Promotion office is on the main floor of Hall Health and is directly to your right as you enter through the front door, in Room #187.

-Peer Health Educators at the University of Washington use the Wellness Wheel to help students evaluate and improve their overall health and wellness.
+The Health Promotion Department uses the Wellness Wheel to help students evaluate and improve their overall health and wellness.

 The following websites are credible informational and educational resources:

-Our Health Promotion staff and student volunteers are committed to helping people make informed, voluntary, and health-promoting behavior changes.
+Our Health Promotion staff and Wellness Resource Center volunteers are committed to helping people make informed, voluntary, and health-promoting behavior changes, by thinking critically about lifestyle choices, that will enhance wellbeing and academic success.
 Our services include: